grinnell-cs/csc151-dh/_eboards/eboard08-1.md

 ### Upcoming Token-Generating Activities

 * Mentor sessions.
-* Track & Field, Darren Young Invite, Saturday, 10am
+* Track & Field, Darren Young Invite, Saturday, 10am (30 min)
+* Movie Saturday night about newspaper in some small town in Iowa.
+* Check out the Digital Art exhibition in the Grinnell College Art Museum.

 ### Other Upcoming Activities